ConchuOD/BluetoothSpeaker/README.md

 # BTS - unfinished
 The v1.0 board has been made to work, albeit with a couple of modifications.
-The v2.0 board currently works BT interactions, and the display.
+The v2.0 board currently works for BT interactions, and the display.
 Touch isn't working yet, amp is untested however *should* work.
 Hopefully

 This repo houses the hardware and code for a bluetooth speaker.
 It uses an RN52 from Roving Networks on one daughterboard to provide the bluetooth streaming capabilities and a Teensy3.2 from PJRC on another to control operation and power the touchscreen display.